sled-rs/sled-rs.github.io/errors.md

 ```

 This gets rid of the compiler warning.
 However, this is buggy, because the
-`caller()` function already wipes its own ass, and we don't need to care about
+`caller()` function already handles its concerns, and we don't need to care about
 its success.
 If the intent is to call it 3 times, we now are encouraged by the
 compiler to early-exit as well.